 Having an already established work out regiment makes this one a lot easier to check off of your list because in general with a healthy pregnancy, and under the guide of your care provider, you can continue to work out as usual.
 It is actually really good for the health of you and your baby to work out throughout your pregnancy.
 If you are not into working on your fitness, (like me) but want to have the healthiest pregnancy possible there it still hope.
 Walking and yoga are my go to ways to work out and I find them very helpful as stuff gets a little crazy throughout the progression of the pregnancy.

-There are many activities you can begin, although most are low impact, they will make a difference in how you feel.
-I love watching Apple Yoga on Youtube and also just taking long walks around my neighborhood.
+Youtube and also just taking long walks around my neighborhood.
 Pushing a stroller with a 30 pound toddler in it can get you pretty good and sweaty!

 SECOND TRIMESTER